Senior Onboarding and Registration - SOAR

 Umoja: Centered around African American/Black history, literature, and culture.

-To-do List before Starting Summer/Fall 2024 classes
+To-do List before classes start:

 See How to Check your Financial Aid Requirements.